jamffer/jamffer/README.md

 In the new moment when technologies continue to make upgrades, I finally decided to learn something about language and coding.
 I want to learn more and more every day, because for sure technology will change the world, as it already changes many things that we already do.

-Right now I am studying web development basics, but always open to other types of language that sweeten my curiosity. :brain:
+Right now I'm studying web development basics, but always open to other languages that sweeten my curiosity. :brain:

 ## What I'm focusing on right now :building_construction::books: